An online learning approach to dynamic pricing and capacity sizing in service systems: GOLiQ for the Queue

-In this section, we provide a concrete SGD-based online learning algorithm that solves the optimal pricing and capacity sizing problem \eqref{eq: maximizing revenue} for a $GI/GI/1$ queueing system.
-We show that gradient $\nabla f(\mu,p)$ can be estimated ``directly" from past experience (i.e., data of delay and busy times generated under present policy).
+In this section, we provide a concrete GOLiQ algorithm that solves the optimal pricing and capacity sizing problem \eqref{eq: maximizing revenue} for a $GI/GI/1$ queueing system.
+We show that the gradient $\nabla f(\mu,p)$ can be estimated ``directly" from past experience (i.e., data of delay and busy times generated under the present policy).
 Applying the regret analysis developed in Section \ref{sec: framework}, we provide a theoretic upper bound for the overall regret in Theorem \ref{thm: regret direct}.